Imperialdramon/irace-STN-R-version/README.md

 - Fitness1 / Fitness2: Quality values of the configuration, selected according to the chosen criteria.
 - Solution1 / Solution2: Generated location codes based on the configuration parameters.
 - Elite1 / Elite2: A location is marked as `ELITE` if at least one configuration within it is elite; otherwise, it is marked as `REGULAR`.
+If the original_elite option is enabled, the elite status will be assigned based on each configuration’s original (individual) elite value, rather than using the aggregated rule at the location level.
 - Type1 / Type2: Reflects the relative position in the trajectory, where types follow the order: `START` < `STANDARD` < `END`.
 A location inherits the best (i.e., highest) type among all its nodes.
 For example, if any node in the location has type END, the location will be assigned END.
+If the original_type option is enabled, the type will correspond to each configuration’s own trajectory type, instead of being aggregated at the location level.

 ---